emmett-framework/emmett/docs/tutorial.md

 * a post always have an author, and an author can have *n* posts
 * a comment always have an author and always refers to a post, and a post can have *n* comments

-Moreover, you can se we have set some *default* values (like the dates and the authors) and we hidden some fields to the users: as you can easily understand, it will be pointless have an *author* field if the user can set this value to whatever he or she want, so we're telling to weppy to auto-set those values to the right ones.
+Moreover, we have set some *default* values (like the dates and the authors) and we hidden some fields in forms to the users: as you can easily understand, it will be pointless to have an *author* field if the user can set this value to whatever he or she want, so we're telling to weppy to auto-set those values to the right ones.

 We've also added some validators, so we can prevent users to send empty contents.